csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 1. Avoid including data (input or output) in a source code repository.
 There's some gray area for data used in an example, but the data should be small.

+1. If a function takes up more than one screen, it may be too long.
+Consider factoring it into smaller programs.

 1. Build scientific visualizations programmatically, ideally using an open source language or, secondarily, a scriptable open source visualization tool.

 1. Don't alter a visualization manually (e.g., using commercial software such as Adobe Illustrator) after creating it.
 This breaks reproducibility.